 Who is your target audience?

 Minority Travelers or anyone interested in what it’s like traveling the world as an African American man.
-Really is a unique experience.
+It really is a unique experience.

 Erick on Life